 Even with a near exclusive focus of private sector banks and select PSU banks on money transfer services, they are addressing only a fraction of the consumer demand.
-Apart from the inability to meet consumer aspirations, banks and BCNMs are losing a significant business opportunity
+Apart from the inability to meet consumer aspirations, banks and BCNMs are losing a significant business opportunity about Rs.168 billion out of the total estimated market size of Rs.630 billion, which is less than 27%.

-We estimate the total domestic money transfer market in India in 2010-11 at Rs.630 billion.
-Of this, about Rs.379 billion is through formal channels, with banks constituting Rs.319 billion of this market and the post office network catering to about Rs.60 billion (or 16% of the formal market).
+We estimate the total domestic money transfer market in India in 2010-11 at Rs.630 billion.16 Of this, about Rs.379 billion is through formal channels, with banks constituting Rs.319 billion of this market and the post office network catering to about Rs.60 billion (or 16% of the formal market).
 Informal channels constitute about Rs.253 Billion, or nearly 40%, of the existing market.